 - Will the property serve as your primary residence or a vacation home?

-- Will you rent it when you're not there to other vacationers?
+- Will you rent it when you're not there for other vacationers?

 - Or, will you rent it to long-term residents?